The houses that escaped the demolitions, both during the communism and nowadays. The parks. The fact that my family and friends live here.

 The invasion of poor quality art in public space that has flourished in Bucharest.
 Communist buildings and illegal parking!
 And the fact that the bus stops have no maps.

-FOOD: The vegetarian restaurant Omra has a beautiful quiet terrace, and so does Escargot Bistro.
+FOOD: The vegetarian restaurant Omra has a beautiful quiet terrace.
 In winter things are a bit more difficult in Bucharest: everybody smokes!
 Beca’s Kitchen on Eminescu St. is perfect for a night out.

 DAY: A non-smoking environment is very important for me.
 I can’t understand why Bucharest cannot be smoke free like London or Amsterdam.
 So if I go for coffee and cake, I choose Origo, Camera din Față or Van Gogh upstairs, in the non-smoking area.
 Humanitas Cismigiu is another option.
 The most difficult part in trying to avoid cigarette smoke is at work - at the National University of Arts in Bucharest.
 Even though it is against the law to smoke in there, everybody still does.